aj0strow/mcgill-steam/README.md

 ### Calculating Steam

-Steam is calculated as a function: `steam = f(weekday, hour_of_day, temperature, wind_speed, radiation, humidity)`

-... marc? ...
+Steam is forecasted using the libsvm package in R.

 ### Calculating Confidence

-Confidence is determined as follows:
+Confidence is determined as follows: - TBD

-... marc? ...